MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help/contributor-guide.md

     For more information, see [DocFx](https://dotnet.github.io/docfx/).

-2. In the NAVDocfx.json or docfx.json file, specify the output folder in which to store the generated HTML files.
+2. In the NAVDocfx.json, specify the output folder in which to store the generated HTML files.

     The default setting in the NAVdofx.json file is that the files will be saved in the folder *c:/output*.
 To change this folder:

     a.
 In the folder where your local clone is, such as *C:\GitHu b\MSFT\dynamics365smb-docs\business-central*, open the NAVdocfx.json file in your preferred editor.
     b.
 Set the **"dest:"** parameter to your output folder, such as c:\Working\output\, and save the changes.

     The docfx.json file in the Microsoft repos has a different default value for the destination because the repos are configured for the Docs.microsoft.com site.
 If you build the HTML files based on docfx.json, make sure that you have configured it for your needs.

+    > [!NOTE]
+    > We suggest that you use the NAVdocfx.json configuration file from the [dynamics365smb-docs](https://github.com/MicrosoftDocs/dynamics365smb-docs) repo.
+However, it is configured for use with the legacy Dynamics NAV Help Server.
+To configure it for use with a different website, remove or replace the value of the `template` property.
+    > Also, the `globalMetadata` property is set to make sure that search engines will find Microsoft's original content on the Docs.microsoft.com site rather than any customizations that you and hundreds of other may have made.
+If you use the NAVdocfx.json file to build HTML files for non-Microsoft functionality, then change the value of the `globalMetadata` property.
+Alternatively, create your own docfx.json file based on the setup of your website.
+For more information, see [Getting Started with DocFX](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html).

-3. If you have cloned a localization repo such as [dynamics365smb-docs-pr.da-dk](https://github.com/MicrosoftDocs/dynamics365smb-docs-pr.da-dk), you must also clone the [dynamics365smb-docs]((https://github.com/MicrosoftDocs/dynamics365smb-docs) repo and then copy the content of the \business-central\media\ folder.
+3. If you have cloned a localization repo such as [dynamics365smb-docs-pr.da-dk](https://github.com/MicrosoftDocs/dynamics365smb-docs-pr.da-dk), you must also clone the [dynamics365smb-docs](https://github.com/MicrosoftDocs/dynamics365smb-docs) repo and then copy the content of the \business-central\media\ folder.

     The localization repos only contain the files that are translated into the relevant languages.
 Microsoft does not translate all illustrations, and the localization repos do not contain the many untranslated images, screenshots, and other illustrations.
 If you build a localization repo as-is, then the HTML files will have broken links to the missing illustrations.